Yash-Gupta13/Yash-Gupta13/README.md

 # 💫 About Me:
-🚀 Full Stack Developer | MERN Stack & React Native
+I'm a Full Stack Developer with hands-on experience in building web and mobile applications using the MERN Stack (MongoDB, Express, React, Node.js) and React Native.

-🌐 Crafting modern web & mobile experiences
-⚛️ Passionate about performance, UI/UX, and scalable code 🧠 Always learning | 💬 Open to collaboration
+🔹 Passionate about crafting seamless UI/UX and writing clean, maintainable code
+🔹 Experienced in building RESTful APIs, integrating third-party services, and managing state effectively
+🔹 Always learning and exploring new tools, libraries, and best practices
+🔹 Currently focused on developing performance-optimized, responsive applications

 ## 🌐 Socials: